UAP Graduate Certificate in Economic Development (E.D.)

 The Certificate requires the completion of a minimum of 12 credit hours of graduate course work.
 To receive the Certificate, students must have a minimum grade point average of 3.0 for the courses taken.
 Students seeking the Certificate must complete at least six credit hours from among the following courses plus six credit hours in electives:

 UAP 5774: Economic Development Studio

 All credits for the Certificate must be 5000- or 6000-level courses and must be graded on an A-F basis unless they are only offered on a Pass/Fail basis.
 All courses must be taken from programs in Virginia Tech’s School of Public and International Affairs with at least nine in Urban Affairs and Planning.
-The Certificate is offered at both the Alexandria and the Blacksburg campuses.
+The Certificate is offered at both the Arlington and the Blacksburg campuses.